Elemiel-K/Opencore-T470s/README.md

 2. Trackpoint and Trackpad with gesture support and Keypad buttons function as well
 3. Touchscreen
 4. Cardreader @ usb 3.0 speeds
-5. USB type A ports
+5. USB type A ports with USB 3.0 and USB 2.0 support
 6. TB3 (Alpine Ridge)/USB type C works.
-However the ports have only been tested with standard USB 3.0 devices, since I do not posess and working TB3/USB3.1 devices
+However the ports have only been tested with standard USB 3.0 devices, since I do not posess any working TB3/USB3.1 devices and therefore cannot test.

 ### Untested